J-Course: Terms and Conditions (Bridging Course)

 - Classes cannot be recorded in any way, including audio only, without the express written permission of The Japan Foundation, Sydney.

-- The Japan Foundation, Sydney reserves the right to change the mode of class delivery in response to health advice and government restrictions.
+- The Japan Foundation, Sydney reserves the right to change the mode of class delivery at its discretion.